MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage.md

 ![Set using System Center Config-2](images/ConfigurManager.png)

-3. Deploy the release the same way as any other feature update.
+3. Deploy the release the same way as any other feature update. create

+### Windows 10 Preview
+Windows Insiders can now create and install the Windows 10 Preview on Azure.
+With the app, you can create and use virtual machine images from this preview, [follow the link to get started and learn more.](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-hyperv.windows10preview?tab=Overview)
 ## Confirm and track installations

 ### Confirm policy